 There are times in which we find our lives busy and cluttered.
 During those times, my desk looks like a bomb went off and my office is so jammed with donations and ministry material that I can barely open the door.

 While busyness and clutter go hand in hand, there are different kinds of clutter?
-Some clutter is comprised of the things we need.
+Some clutter comprises the things we need.
 It is necessary stuff that just needs to be organized.
-There is another category of clutter that is stuff we don’t need but we want.
-This stuff needs to be either discarded or put in a place that is not taking up the area of the things we need.
-The third pile of clutter includes the things we neither want or need.
-This stuff just needs to be shoveled into the debris pile and out of the house.
+There is another category of clutter that is stuff we don’t need but want.
+This stuff needs to be either discarded or put in a place that is not taking up the area of the things we require.
+The third pile of clutter includes the things we neither want nor need.
+This stuff just needs to be shovelled into the debris pile and out of the house.

 As difficult as it is to deal with these categories of clutter, there are even worse types of clutter.
 Clutter that we almost always avoid dealing with.

 Being placed into the category of being neither needed nor wanted is a devaluing experience.
-There are times that the same person can be in all three categories although rarely at the same time.
+There are times that the same person can be in all three categories, although rarely at the same time.
 An example is an ex-spouse.
-At first, we want them so we marry them.
+At first, we want them, so we marry them.
 Then we need them.
-Then we can’t stand them, so we neither need them nor want them.
+Then we can’t stand them, so we neither require them nor want them.
 Other people in this category include strangers, annoying co-workers, and others who seek to harm us in some way.
-People in this category often do not intentionally hurt us and usually it is just a matter of incompatibility rather than malice.
+People in this category often do not intentionally hurt us, and usually, it is just a matter of incompatibility rather than malice.
 We just don’t feel good around them.

 The biggest issues arise when the people we place in these categories feel they ought to be in another category.
-We love someone and want them but they don’t love us.
+We love someone and want them, but they don’t love us.
 We need someone who doesn’t need us.
-We neither want nor need someone who insists that we are soul mates.
+Likewise, we neither want nor need someone who insists that we are soul mates.
 And there are times we are the ones on the outside looking in.
-We wish we were the ones being needed or wanted and we refuse to accept that we are neither.
+We wish we were the ones being needed or wanted, and we refuse to accept that we are neither.